Yunhai Han

 Learning Prehensile Dexterity by Imitating and Emulating State-only Observations

-Yunhai Han, Zhenyang Chen, and Harish Ravichandar
+Yunhai Han, Zhenyang Chen, Kyle A Williams, and Harish Ravichandar

-Under review by RA-L
+Accepted by RA-L

 When human acquire physical skills (e.g., tennis) from experts, we tend to first learn from merely observing the expert.
 But this is often insufficient.
 We then engage in practice, where we try to emulate the expert and ensure that our actions produce similar effects on our environment.
 Inspired by this observation, we introduce Combining IMitation and Emulation for Motion Refinement (CIMER) -- a two-stage framework to learn dexterous prehensile manipulation skills from state-only observations.
 CIMER's first stage involves imitation: simultaneously encode the complex interdependent motions of the robot hand and the object in a structured dynamical system.
 This results in a reactive motion generation policy that provides a reasonable motion prior, but lacks the ability to reason about contact effects due to the lack of action labels.
 The second stage involves emulation: learn a motion refinement policy via reinforcement that adjusts the robot hand's motion prior such that the desired object motion is reenacted.
 CIMER is both task-agnostic (no task-specific reward design or shaping) and intervention-free (no additional teleoperated or labeled demonstrations).